openSUSE/gitarro/doc/CONTRIBUTING.md

 http://www.rubydoc.info/gems/gitarro/

-# How to contribute to GitBot development
+# How to contribute to gitarro development

-So you want to be a GitBot hacker!
+So you want to be a gitarro hacker!

 Please follow theseg simple rules to make everyone's life easier, including yours :-)

-1. First of all, fork the GitBot repository.
+1. First of all, fork the gitarro repository.

 2. Then create a new branch at your forked repository, to create your feature or fox.